njtbot/njtbot.github.io/README.md

 Personal portfolio
 ==================

-This is the repo for my personal website.
-Hosting this stuff on a VPS seems overkill for essentially no content.
-The blog is run on Jekyll.
+This is the repo behind nicholastrimble.com.

+The blog is generated via jekyll.
+Everything else is dodgy html.